Mir-221 microRNA

 In molecular biology, mir-221 microRNA (and its paralogue, mir-222) is a short RNA molecule.
 MicroRNAs function to regulate the expression levels of other genes by several mechanisms.

 mir-221 is an oncogenic microRNA.
 It targets CD117, which then prevents cell migration and proliferation in endothelial cells.

 miR-221 is known as an anti angiogenic miRNA.

 Recent important studies have reported that miR-221 is also involved in induction of angiogenesis.

 RNA induced Silencing Complex (RISC) proteins SND1 and AEG-1 induces miR-221 expression in Liver cancer.

 In liver cancer miR-221 induces the tumor angiogenesis. miR-221 detection in human faeces can be a non-invasive screening marker for colorectal cancer.

+miR-221 has been identified as playing a role in androgenetic alopecia.